 You can choose how you get your data back!
 Your target drive can be an external hard drive, a flash drive, a DVD, onto a new Mac, or onto your repaired Mac if we are also replacing your Mac’s hard drive.
 If we are putting your recovered data onto your Mac, we try to make your data look as close as possible to how it did before the drive failed.

-Data recovery is not covered by AppleCare.
-AppleCare does cover the replacement of the hard drive but not the data.
-We can recover your data and then replace your drive under AppleCare.
+Data recovery is not covered by AppleCare+.
+AppleCare+ does cover the replacement of the hard drive but not the data.
+We can recover your data and then replace your drive under AppleCare+.

 Your data should be backed up in more than one location.
-We recommend backing up to one physical location (such as an external hard drive) and one cloud location.
+We recommend backing up to at least one physical location (such as an external hard drive) and one cloud location.
 While it is rare for your computer’s hard drive and your backup drive to fail at the same time, we have seen it happen.
 Other reasons to consider more than one location for a backup are theft, loss, flooding, or power surges.
 You can never be too careful and have too many backups!
-We are big fans of Time Machine as well as cloud services such as Backblaze and Crash Plan.
+We are big fans of Time Machine as well as cloud services such as iCloud, Backblaze, and Crash Plan.

 The answer is as often as you need to.
 Most home users are OK if they lose the last week’s data or so.
 Others with home businesses often don’t want to lose a day.
 Stock exchanges back up every second because they can’t afford to lose a second’s worth of their data.
 The most important thing is to backup regularly.
 A lot of our customers who get data recovery done actually have a backup but it’s been too long since they backed up.
-If you have an iMac or Mac Mini, we recommend an external hard drive that is always plugged in as your Time Machine backup; it backs up once an hour automatically.
-If you have a MacBook, MacBook Air, or MacBook Pro, we recommend Apple’s Time Capsule because it works wirelessly without having to plug anything in.
-If you want to use an external hard drive for your laptops, you can but it requires you to remember to connect the drive regularly.
-And the time you forget is often the time that your drive will crash.
+If you have an iMac, iMac Pro, or Mac Mini, we recommend an external hard drive that is always plugged in as your Time Machine backup; it backs up once an hour automatically.
+You can also use an external hard drive as the Time Machine backup for your laptop, but it requires you to remember to connect the drive regularly—And the time you forget is often the time that your drive will crash.
 Time Machine runs in the background when your Time Machine drive is connected; you can use your computer while it backs up!
 In fact, the more often you backup, the less time it takes since Time Machine only backs up the changes made since your last backup.